 - 2. Skateboards, scooters and rollerskates (or other non-motorized riding devices other than bicycles) may only be ridden upon designated bicycle paths and pedestrian pathways.
-Riding such devices on roadways or in parking lots is strictly prohibited at all times-because the University has determined that such uses would present unacceptable risks of injury to riders and other users, and unacceptable impeding of motor vehicle traffic in such areas .
+Riding such devices on roadways or in parking lots is strictly prohibited at all times-because the University has determined that such uses would present unacceptable risks of injury to riders and other users, and unacceptable impeding of motor vehicle traffic in such areas.
 Also, the University may identify and by appropriate signage designate certain areas in which riding of any particular type of non-motorized device is prohibited (e.g., it may designate certain pedestrian pathways as off-limits for skateboard riding because risks of personal injury are heightened due to steep grades or congestion).
-Persons riding such non-motorized riding posted signs prohibiting riding in a particular designated location.
-Device users may dismount and carry their devices is prohibited. - Non-motorized riding devices, of any type, shall not be ridden upon any stairway, wall, bench, fountain, or other structure or facility or on or over landscaping, shrubbery, grass or flower beds.
+Persons riding such non-motorized riding devices shall comply with all official traffic control devices and signs including posted signs prohibiting riding in a particular designated location.
+Device users may dismount and carry their devices across any pedestrian accessible area in which riding of such devices is prohibited. - 3.
+Non-motorized riding devices, of any type, shall not be ridden upon any stairway, wall, bench, fountain, or other structure or facility or on or over landscaping, shrubbery, grass or flower beds.
 Such devices shall not be ridden within any building or parking structure. - 4.
 Every person riding a non-motorized riding device in any pedestrian accessible area shall yield the right of way to pedestrians at all times.